 The SADI mentoring program gives first-time, first-year students and transfer students a chance to get connected with both peer mentors and professional mentors who will help ease the transition into college, answer questions regarding the university, and provide guidance to resources for academic support.

 Mentees participate in numerous relationship-building activities, academic workshops, and other events throughout the year.
 The program provides opportunities for both formal and informal mentor relationships among SADI members and other students on campus as well.
-Apply to be a SADI Mentee for 2021-22.
+Sign up to be a SADI Mentee for 2023-24.

 The SADI Mentoring program gives first-year and transfer students a chance to get connected with both peer and professional mentors to help ease the transition into college.